 - Keep moving.
 While it may feel disruptive to others, getting up from your seat during a flight for a walk up and down the aisle, seated or standing stretches and even just a visit to the restroom can help muscles and joints stay loose.
 Check out these easy but effective stretches before your next flight so you’re prepared if the “fasten your seatbelt sign” prevents you from walking around the cabin.

 - Pack healthy snacks.
-Airport and gas station convenience stores are often a hub for high sugar, processed foods that promote inflammation.
-Prepare for your trip with healthy snacks and meal replacements that can keep you fueled, satisfied and reduce your potential intake of inflammatory foods.
+Airport and gas station convenience stores are often a hub for high sugar, processed foods.
+Prepare for your trip with healthy snacks and meal replacements that can keep you fueled, satisfied and reduce your potential intake of unhealthy foods.